jdrbc/podly_pure_podcasts/frontend/README.md

    npm run dev
    ```

-   This will start the Vite development server with hot reloading.
+   This will start the Vite development server on port 5173 with hot reloading.
+The dev server automatically proxies API calls to the backend on port 5001.

 ## Build Process

 The frontend build process:

-1. **Development**: Vite dev server serves files directly
+1. **Development**: Vite dev server (port 5173) serves files with hot reloading and proxies API calls to the backend (port 5001)
-2. **Production**: Frontend is built using `npm run build` and static files are served by Flask
+2. **Production**: Frontend is built using `npm run build` and static files are served by Flask from port 5001
 3. **Docker**: Multi-stage build compiles frontend assets and copies them to the Flask static directory

 ## Technology Stack